NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`eps-averaging?` [`boolean`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 If `true` (the default), then subpixel averaging is used when initializing the dielectric function.
-See the [reference publication](Acknowledgements/#referencing).
+See the [reference publication](Acknowledgements/#referencing) for details.
 The input variables `subpixel-maxeval` (default 10<sup>4</sup>) and `subpixel-tol` (default 10<sup>-4</sup>) specify the maximum number of function evaluations and the integration tolerance for subpixel averaging.
 Increasing/decreasing these, respectively, will cause a more accurate but slower computation of the average $\varepsilon$ with diminishing returns for the actual FDTD error.

 **`force-complex-fields?` [`boolean`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;